Your Care Providers

 The Emergency Department physician manages your care while you are a patient

-for your care to the attending physician.
+transfers the responsibility for your care to the Attending Physician.

 Primary Care or Family Physician

-manage your care while you are admitted.
+that a Hospitalist admit or manage your care while you at the hospital.

-Catawba Valley Medical Center’s hospitalists are a team of internal
+Catawba Valley Medical Center’s Hospitalists are a team of internal

-medicine physicians who serve as patients’ attending physicians
+medicine physicians who serve as patients’ Attending Physicians

 while they are hospitalized, but return them to the care of their family